A proof system for graph (non)-isomorphism verification: Proving canonical labelling and non-isomorphism

 \section{Proving canonical labelling and non-isomorphism}

-In order to verify that two graphs are indeed non-isomorphic, we can either unconditionally trust the algorithm that calculated the canonical forms (which turned out to be different), or extend the algorithm to produce us \emph{a certificate (a proof)} for each canonical form it calculates, which can be independently verified by an external tool.
-A certificate is a sequence of easily verifiable steps that proves the fact that the graph constructed by the algorithm is equal to the canonical form $C(G, \pi_0)$, as defined by McKay and Piperno's scheme.
+To verify that two graphs are indeed non-isomorphic, we can either unconditionally trust the algorithm that computed the canonical forms (which turned out to be different), or extend the algorithm to produce \emph{a certificate (a proof)} for each canonical form it computes, which can be independently verified by an external tool.
+A certificate is a sequence of easily verifiable steps that proves that the graph computed by the algorithm is equal to the canonical form $C(G, \pi_0)$ as defined by the McKay and Piperno's scheme.
 The proof system presented in this paper assumes that the scheme is instantiated with a concrete refinement function, target cell selector, and node invariant function, denoted respectively by $\bar{R}$, $\bar{T}$, and $\bar{\phi}$.
-These functions will be specified in the following text, and are similar to the ones used in real-world implementations.
+These functions are specified in the following text, and are similar to the functions used in real implementations.

-In this approach the correctness of abstract McKay and Piperno's scheme is assumed.
-This meta-theory has been well-studied in the literature \cite{mckay_practical, mckay_piperno}.
-It is also assumed that our concrete functions $\bar{R}$, $\bar{T}$ and $\bar{\phi}$ satisfy the appropriate axioms (and that is going to be explicitly proved in the following text).
-Therefore, soundness of the approach is based on Theorem \ref{thm:abstract_correctness}, instantiated for this specific choice of $R$, $T$ and $\phi$.
+This approach assumes the correctness of the abstract McKay and Piperno's scheme.
+This meta-theory has been well-studied in the literature \cite{mckay_practical, mckay_piperno}, and we have formalized it in Isabelle/HOL.
+It is also assumed that our concrete functions $\bar{R}$, $\bar{T}$ and $\bar{\phi}$ satisfy the corresponding axioms (and this is explicitly proved in the following text and in our Isabelle/HOL formalization).
+Therefore, the soundness of the approach is based on Theorem~\ref{thm:abstract_correctness}, instantiated for this particular choice of $R$, $T$ and $\phi$.

-On the other hand, the correctness of the implementation of the algorithm that calculates the canonical form of a given graph is neither assumed nor verified.
-Instead, for the given colored graph $(G, \pi_0)$ it produces a colored graph $(G', \pi')$ and a proof $P$ that certifies that $(G', \pi')$ is the canonical form of the graph $(G, \pi_0)$ (i.e.~$C(G,\pi_0) = (G',\pi')$).
-The certificate is checked by an independent proof-checker, whose correctness is assumed (or, mechanically checked within a proof assistant).
-Note that the implementation of the proof-checker is much simpler than the implementation of the algorithm for calculating canonical form, so it can be much more easily trusted or verified.
+On the other hand, the correctness of the implementation of the algorithm that computes the canonical form of a given graph is neither assumed nor verified.
+Instead, for the given colored graph $(G, \pi_0)$ it generates a colored graph $(G', \pi')$ and a proof $P$ certifying that $(G', \pi')$ is the canonical form of the graph $(G, \pi_0)$ (i.e.~$C(G,\pi_0) = (G',\pi')$).
+The certificate $P$ is verified by an independent proof-checker.
+Note that the implementation of the proof-checker is much simpler than the implementation of the algorithm for computing the canonical form, so it can be much more easily trusted or verified within a proof assistant.